-These projects include developing a penalized hidden Markov model for ant colony interactions and, more recently, developing novel tools for exploring when model predictions are extrapolating in large-scale, multivariate, spatial models.
+These projects have included developing a penalized hidden Markov model for ant colony interactions and, more recently, developing novel tools for exploring when model predictions are extrapolating in large-scale, multivariate, spatial models.
 These two projects are collaborative efforts with the David Hughes lab and the Cont-LIMNO research group, respectively.

 In addition to my graduate studies and research, I write and blog about various STEM topics.
 Together with Rachel Wigginton, I blog on our Sweet Tea, Science blog and Tumblr.
 I am also an avid climber, cyclist, and beginner birder.